-The MIC22600 is a voltage mode, pulse width modulation (PWM) controller.
-By controlling the duty cycle, a regulated DC output voltage is achieved.
+The MIC22700 is a voltage mode, pulse width modulation (PWM) controller.
+By controlling the ratio of on-to-off time, or duty cycle, a regulated DC output voltage is achieved.
 As load or supply voltage changes, so does the duty cycle to maintain a constant output voltage.
-In cases where the input supply runs into a dropout condition, the MIC22600 will run at 100% duty cycle.
+In cases where the input supply runs into a dropout condition, the MIC22700 will run at 100% duty cycle.

-The MIC22600 provides constant switching at 1 MHz with synchronous internal MOSFETs.
+The MIC22700 provides constant switching at 1 MHz with synchronous internal MOSFETs.
 The internal MOSFETs include a high-side P-Channel MOSFET from the input supply to the switch pin and an N-Channel MOSFET from the switch pin-to-ground.

-Since the low-side N-Channel MOSFET provides the current during the off cycle, a freewheeling Schottky diode from the switch node-to-ground is not required.
+Because the low-side N-Channel MOSFET provides the current during the off cycle, very low power is dissipated during the off period.

-PWM control provides fixed-frequency operation.
+PWM control provides fixed frequency operation.
 By maintaining a constant switching frequency, predictable fundamental and harmonic frequencies are achieved.
+Other methods of regulation, such as burst and skip modes, have frequency spectrums that change with load that can interfere with sensitive communication equipment.